 !!Conclusion

 The work presented in this thesis emphasizes the need for advanced analytical strategies in studying antibody dynamics and showcases the potential of MS-based proteomics as one such strategy.
-In doing so, I hope to have made studying these complex systems less daunting for future researchers by outlining analytical strategies for untangling them.
+In doing so, I hope to have made studying these complex molecules less daunting for future researchers by outlining analytical strategies for untangling them.

 Historically, the complexity of antibodies has made them difficult to analyze on a large scale, as they lack the universal protein sequence databases used in other proteomic studies.
 However, recent advances in MS-based proteomics and \emph{de novo} sequencing have paved the way for their inclusion, as evidenced by the increasing number of published strategies for proteomic analysis of these repertoires.
 Combined with the immunological studies of unparalleled scale that we are seeing since the SARS-CoV-2 pandemic, the stage now looks to be set for large scale, in depth, proteomic analysis of endogenous antibody repertoires.